facebook/docusaurus/website/docs/blog.md

 ## Adding posts {#adding-posts}

-To publish in the blog, create a file within the blog directory with a formatted name of `YYYY-MM-DD-my-blog-post-title.md`.
-The post date is extracted from the file name.
+To publish in the blog, create a Markdown file within the blog directory.

-For example, at `my-website/blog/2019-09-05-hello-docusaurus-v2.md`:
+For example, create a file at `my-website/blog/2019-09-05-hello-docusaurus-v2.md`:

 ```yml
 ---